 The pitch tells a story about the technical user.
 It does not tell a story about the budget owner: how this purchase shows up in their quarterly review, how it positions them with the board, how it reduces a known risk on their organizational scorecard.
 Without the budget-owner narrative, the economic buyer has no reason to advance the deal.

 The team treats procurement as a blocker to overcome.
 Procurement is an audience to be addressed.
 They have specific questions: vendor risk, security posture, contract flexibility, off-ramp clarity, total cost over 24-36 months.
-A marketing surface that does not preempt those questions delegates the answer to a sales-call scramble that often loses the deal.
+A marketing surface that does not preempt those questions deleoffers the answer to a sales-call scramble that often loses the deal.

-SF-3 Strategic Intervention rebuilds the surface for both buyers.
+Strategic Intervention rebuilds the surface for both buyers.
 Two to three weeks.
 Output is a 4-8 page document covering the risk-surface messaging, the budget-owner narrative, and the procurement preempt content the team needs to add to the website, deck, and follow-up sequence.

 The intervention works on the existing positioning.
 It does not rewrite the company's category or product narrative.
 It adds the layer the existing positioning is missing.
 After delivery, the team operationalizes across surfaces (website, sales deck, sequences) without further partner involvement.